 - Complete the Youth Court Training Course and attend all training sessions

-- Participate at Youth Court Hearings that they have signed up for
+- Participate at Youth Court Hearings as often as twice a month

 - Abide by the Youth Court Code of Ethics and uphold the integrity of the Youth Court Program at all times

 - Have written consent and support from their parents or guardian to participate

 Apply to be a Youth Court Team Member

 The Cattaraugus County Youth Court Program is made possible with the support of the Cattaraugus County Legislature and with funding from: